 In addition to the above submission, there are other corporate details that an IBC needs to comply with, including:

 Company shares.
-IBCs are allowed to issue the following types of shares: registered shares, shares of no par value, voting and non-voting shares, preference shares, redeemable shares.
+IBCs are allowed to issue the following types of shares: registered shares, shares of no par value, voting and non-voting shares, preference shares, and redeemable shares.

 *Two subscribers are required and shares can be transferred to a person or entity.

 Required capital.
-The normal share capital requirement is U.S $50,000 which has the minimum duty and a license fee of US 350$, applicable upon registration and annually.
+The normal share capital requirement is U.S. $50,000 which has the minimum duty and a license fee of US 350$, applicable upon registration and annually.

 Directors.
 At least one director is needed as part of incorporation prerequisites, note that this title can be a person or corporate entity and does not have a requirement on nationality.
 Particulars of a director are available to the public but a nominee director is permitted if anonymity is required.

 Shareholders.
 Just a single shareholder is required but there should be two subscribers.
 Offers may then be moved to a solitary individual or substance.
 A Register of Members must be kept at the Registered office, away from the general public.

 Registered office.
 An IBC in the Bahamas needs to have a registered office in place in which meetings between shareholder meetings are held and important documents like the Register of Members, Register of Directors and Shareholders, Meetings Minutes, the Memorandum & Articles of Association, etc.